 Exceptional gifts-in-kind may include:

-After all parties have reviewed the potential donation, the subject specialist or department director must write a proposal to be forwarded to the Executive Committee.
-Final acceptance of an exceptional gift-in-kind must be approved by the Executive Committee.
+After all parties have reviewed the potential donation, the subject specialist or department director must write a proposal to be forwarded to the Gifts Team.
+Final acceptance of an exceptional gift-in-kind must be approved by the Gifts Team.

 The faculty member or subject specialist works with Acquisitions and the donor to coordinate shipping and insurance.
 Donors are generally responsible for the cost of shipping and for providing an estimate of the value of the donation.
 In some cases Collection Development identifies funds to pay for these costs.
 Local shipping can often be coordinated with the University Distribution Center.